ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 Here the `result` variable gets the zero value if `var` is less than 10.
 Otherwise, `result` gets the value of `var`.

-The ternary operator can provide the same behavior as our `if` statement.
-The operator looks like this:
+You can get the same behavior using the ternary operator.
+It looks like this:
 {line-numbers: false, format: Bash}
 ```
 ((result = var < 10 ?
 0 : var))
 ```

-Here we replaced six lines of the `if` statement with one line.
+The ternary operator replaced six lines of the `if` statement with one line.
+This way, you got simpler and clearer code.

-A ternary operator consists of a conditional expression and two actions.
-It looks like this in the general form:
+The ternary operator consists of a conditional expression and two actions.
+Its general form looks like this:
 {line-numbers: false}
 ```
 (( CONDITION ?
 ACTION_1 : ACTION_2 ))
 ```

 If the CONDITION is true, Bash executes the ACTION_1.
 Otherwise, it executes the ACTION_2.
-This behavior matches the `if` statement.
-Let's write it down in the general form too:
+This behavior matches the following `if` statement:
 {line-numbers: true}
 ```
 if CONDITION